Brennall/HFH-SRD/Chapter03.md

 14		 350,000

 ### Morale: All henchmen have a morale score, which is generally 0 plus the employer's Charisma bonus or penalty.
-This rating can be adjusted at the Judge’s discretion.
+This rating can be adjusted at the Judge's discretion.
 It can be increased if the PC has been particularly good to the henchman, or reduced if the PC has been cruel or contrary to his word.

 Morale rolls are made each time the henchman suffers a calamity.
-A calamity includes suffering an energy drain, a curse, a magical disease, or being nearly killed (Judge’s discretion).
+A calamity includes suffering an energy drain, a curse, a magical disease, or being nearly killed (Judge's discretion).
 In addition, the Judge should make a morale roll for each henchman at the end of each adventure whenever the henchman has leveled up, to determine if the henchman strikes off on his own or remains with the adventurer.
-The Judge will roll 2d6 on the Henchman Loyalty table, adding the henchman’s morale, to decide how the henchman responds to the recent events.
+The Judge will roll 2d6 on the Henchman Loyalty table, adding the henchman's morale, to decide how the henchman responds to the recent events.
 The Judge may apply adjustments to this roll, probably no more than +/-2, if the henchman is particularly well or poorly paid.

 ### Henchman Loyalty